Hesychasm: Solitary ascetic life

 Christian monasticism started with the legalisation of Christianity in the 4th century.
 The term hesychast is used sparingly in Christian ascetical writings emanating from Egypt from the 4th century on, although the writings of Evagrius and the Sayings of the Desert Fathers do attest to it.
-In Egypt, the terms more often used are anchoretism (Gr. ἀναχώρησις, "withdrawal, retreat"), and anchorite (Gr. ἀναχωρητής, "one who withdraws or retreats, i.e. a hermit").
+In Egypt, the terms more often used are anchoretism (Gr. ἀναχώρησις, "withdrawal, retreat"), and anchorite (Gr. ἀναχωρητής, "one who withdraws or retreats, i.e., a hermit").

 The term hesychast was used in the 6th century in Palestine in the Lives of Cyril of Scythopolis.
 Many of the hesychasts Cyril describes were his own contemporaries; several of the saints about whom Cyril was writing, especially Euthymios and Savas, were in fact from Cappadocia.
 The laws (novellae) of the emperor Justinian I (r.
 527–565) treat hesychast and anchorite as synonyms, making them interchangeable terms.

 Inner prayer

-The practice of inner prayer, which aims at "inward stillness or silence of the heart," dates back to at least the 4th century.
-Evagrius Ponticus (345–399), John Climacus (St. John of Sinai)(6th-7th century), Maximus the Confessor (c.
+The practice of inner prayer, which aims at "inward stillness or silence of the heart", dates back to at least the 4th century.
+Evagrius Ponticus (345–399), John Climacus (St. John of Sinai; 6th–7th century), Maximus the Confessor (c.
 580–662), and Symeon the New Theologian (949–1022) are representatives of this hesychast spirituality.
 John Climacus, in his influential Ladder of Divine Ascent, describes several stages of contemplative or hesychast practice, culminating in agape.

 The earliest reference to the Jesus prayer is in Diadochos of Photiki (c.
-450); Evagrius, Maximus, nor Symeon refer to the Jesus prayer.
+450).
+Neither Evagrius, Maximus, nor Symeon refers to the Jesus prayer.
 Saint John Cassian (c.
-360–435), who transmitted Evagrius Pontikos' ascetical teachings to the West, forming the basis of much of the spirituality of the Order of Saint Benedict and the subsequent western mystical tradition, presents as the formula used in Egypt for repetitive prayer "O God, make speed to save me: O Lord, make haste to help me."
+360–435), who transmitted Evagrius Ponticus's ascetical teachings to the West, forming the basis of much of the spirituality of the Order of Saint Benedict and the subsequent western mystical tradition, presents as the formula used in Egypt for repetitive prayer "O God, make speed to save me: O Lord, make haste to help me."